react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `header`

-React Element or a function that given `HeaderProps` returns a React Element, to display as a header.
+Function that given `HeaderProps` returns a React Element, to display as a header.
 Setting to `null` hides header.

 #### `headerTitle`

-String, React Element or React Component used by the header.
+String or a function that returns a React Element to be used by the header.
 Defaults to scene `title`.
-When a component is used, it receives `allowFontScaling`, `style` and `children` props.
+When a function is specified, it receives `allowFontScaling`, `onLayout`, `style` and `children` as the arguments.
 The title string is passed in `children`.

 #### `headerTitleAllowFontScaling`